Trickett-Liam/data-engineer-test/README.md

 **docker-compose up --build**

-Running the Pipeline

-To execute the pipeline inside the container:

 ## Running the Pipeline

-To run the pipeline, use one of the following whitelisted commands:
+To run the pipeline, use the following command:

 **python <path_to_pipeline_script>.py**